Why didn't Mike McCarthy fire Dom Capers? The answer: Mason Crosby

 In the case of Mason Crosby, his slump of 2012 didn’t cost him his job, and he’s turned into one of the most reliable kickers ever since.

-McCarthy appears to have applied that same line of thinking with Dom Capers, the 66-year-old who is returning for his ninth season in charge of the Packers defense despite coaching a unit that ranked 31st in the NFL in passing yards allowed last season and had another playoff meltdown.
+McCarthy appears to have applied that same line of thinking with Dom Capers, the 66-year-old who is returning for his ninth season in charge of the Packers' defense despite coaching a unit that ranked 31st in the NFL in passing yards allowed last season and had another playoff meltdown.

-“Well, going back to the Mason Crosby comment, and obviously applying that to the question about Dom, I think it’s important to recognize, as far answering your question about it being easy to make that change, it would give everybody a breath of fresh air,” McCarthy said during an interview that aired Thursday on ESPN Milwaukee.
+“Well, going back to the Mason Crosby comment, and obviously applying that to the question about Dom, I think it’s important to recognize, as for answering your question about it being easy to make that change, it would give everybody a breath of fresh air,” McCarthy said during an interview that aired Thursday on ESPN Milwaukee.

-“I think all of us in life have always gone through experiences in our past that you may have quit on something just to get that fresh, new start, and it feels good but in hindsight it was not the best thing for you.
+“I think all of us in life have always gone through experiences in our past that you may have quit on something just to get that fresh, new start, and it feels good, but in hindsight it was not the best thing for you.
 I know I have personally.
 So I’ve always held true to that in my decision-making process.”

-McCarthy faced questions about Capers’ future in the days after the Packers’ 44-21 loss to the Atlanta Falcons in the NFC Championship Game.
-But if McCarthy didn’t make a change after the 2014 NFC title game loss at Seattle or the overtime playoff loss at Arizona in 2015, then why would have done so this time around after a year in which injuries ravaged the cornerback position?
+McCarthy faced questions about Capers’ future in the days after the Packers’ 44-21 loss to the Atlanta Falcons in the NFC Championship Game this past January.
+But if McCarthy didn’t make a change after the 2014 NFC title game loss at Seattle or the overtime playoff loss at Arizona in 2015, then why would he have done so this time around after a year in which injuries ravaged the cornerback position?

 “You’ve got to make right decisions,” McCarthy said in the radio interview.
 “Results don’t always prove to be the answer to the right decision.
 It’s no different than the way we view plays, and this is a conversation Dom and I have all the time. … To me, it’s the team, because you have to be realistic.
 Every team is different.
 Some teams have different strengths and weaknesses and it depends on the time of year.
 That’s why you have to be realistic about your approach.”